 4. Cut down on clothes.

 I hardly spend any money on clothes anymore and when I do I find myself checking their practicality.
 What am I going to wear this for?
 Do I really need it?
 If I don’t I put it back.
 It’s a personal choice but right now I’d rather be saving for my adventures than being dressed head to toe in designer clothing.
-That said, if you really need that retail therapy from time to time, at least use discounts to lower the price, like a Nordstrom coupon code.
+I’m also a big fan of Shein, which offers super nice clothing for a low price.

 That said if I have a special occasion I need something for I will first search eBay and spend a bit more on a designer dress I know that I can sell on once I’ve worn it.
 In these days of Facebook and Instagram when no one wants their picture taken in the same outfit, I’d much rather get something a bit more expensive than I can easily sell after I’ve worn it.
 Or failing that just raid your friend’s wardrobe!